A guide to life insurance for extreme sports & skydiving

-However, if you are paid for your participation, or if you are involved with combative sports like kickboxing, you may need special coverage.
+However, if you're paid for your participation, or if you are involved with combative sports like kickboxing, you may need special coverage.

 Sports inherently involve some level of risk, however minor.

-The more dangerous the sport, the more you are likely to pay to get covered for it.
+The more dangerous the sport, the more you're likely to pay for cover.